Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_metrics_via_prometheus/guide.en-gb.md

 ## Objective

-Analytics service allow you to export service metrics using Prometheus.
+Analytics services allow you to export service metrics using Prometheus.

 **This guide explains how to setup a Prometheus exporter for your Analytics service so that a Prometheus server can collect metrics.**